sharifmarat/technical_blog/contents/articles/blocked_by_hotmail/index.md

 What does it even mean?
 Does this email indicate an error and should I resubmit this IP again?
 It's been already for 30 minutes and still no new information.
 Microsoft, what a great way to deal with emails!

+**Update**
+Quite soon after submitting this post received another email from Microsoft:
+> We have completed reviewing the IP(s) you submitted.
+The following table contains the results of our investigation.
+>
+> **Conditionally mitigated**
+>
+> Our investigation has determined that the above IP(s) qualify for conditional mitigation. **These IP(s) have been unblocked, but may be subject to low daily email limits until they have established a good reputation.**
+>
+> **Please note that mitigating this issue does not guarantee that your email will be delivered to a user's inbox.**
+>
+> Ongoing complaints from users will result in removal of the mitigation.
+>
+> Mitigation may take 24 - 48 hours to replicate completely throughout our system.
+>
+> If you feel your issue is not yet resolved, please reply to this email and one of our support team members will contact you for further investigation.

+Thanks, but really?
+Why was this IP blocked by default in the first place?
+And conditionally mitigated?